azuredevcollege/trainingdays/day7/challenges/challenge-0.md

 ## Install Kubectl

-kubectl is the commandline interface for kubernets.
+kubectl is the commandline interface for Kubernetes.
+You will need the tool to interact with the cluster, e.g. to create a pod, deployment or service.

-If you already have the azure cli installed you can just install it using following command.
+If you already have the Azure CLI on your machine, you can just install it using the following command:

 ```zsh
 $ az aks install-cli